bzamith/bzamith.github.io/pages/concepts/ds_concepts.md

 > Both frequency tables and percentiles summarize the data by creating bins.
 In general, quartiles and deciles will have the same count in each bin (equal-count bins), but the bin sizes will be different.
 The frequency table, by contrast, will have different counts in the bins (equal-size bins), and the bin sizes will be the same.

 *Practical Statistics for Data Scientists; Peter Bruce, Andrew Bruce & Peter Gedeck (2020)*

+## What is the Pearson Correlation Coefficient?
+> It is convenient to use a single number to summarize a consistent relationship of increase or decrease between pairs of numbers shown in a scatter plot.
+The number usually chosen for this is the Pearson correlation coefficient.
+A Pearson correlation lies in the interval between –1 and 1 and expresses how close the points are to a straight line.
+A correlation of 1 occurs if all points lie on an ascending straight line, while a correlation of –1 is observed when all points lie on a descending straight line.
+A correlation close to 0 may have to do with a random scatter of points, or any other pattern in which there is no systematic tendency upward or downward.

+> An alternative measure is Spearman’s rank correlation, which depends only on the ordering of the data, and not on their specific values.
+Thus, the coefficient can be close to 1 or –1 if the points are near a line that rises or falls consistently, even if it is not a straight line.

+*The Art of Statistics: Learning from Data; David Spiegelhalter (2019)*

 ### What are the Key Terms for Exploring Binary and Categorical Data?
 > Mode, Expected Value (when the categories can be associated with a numeric value, this gives an average value based on a category's probability of occurrence), Bar Charts and Pie Charts.